 The Blessed Virgin is shown in the blue mantle with which she is so often portrayed.
 Her heart is exposed.
 The fire symbolizes the intensity of her love for God, the flowers the purity of her heart, and the sword the sorrows that pierced it.
 As a detail, the artist gave Our Lady a red slipper.

 St. Vincent de Paul (1580-1660) is shown as a 17th century priest, holding a child in his arms.
 The child represents St. Vincent’s work in behalf of orphans and the poor.
 After escaping enslavement by pirates in 1607, he began a life of charitable works that led to his founding of the Daughters of Charity.
 In 1625 he founded the Congregation of the Mission, a religious order of men commonly called the Vincentians.
 His example of service to the poor led to the foundation of the Society of St. Vincent de Paul in the early 19th century.
 The society was very active in St. Patrick’s Parish and the chapel, now “Our Lady Chapel,” was originally called the “Chapel of St. Vincent de Paul.”

 He is the patron of charitable workers, hospital workers, lepers, prisoners, and the St. Vincent de Paul Society.

-St. Ann and the Blessed Virgin
+Saint Ann with the Blessed Virgin And Saint Joachim

 Ann is not mentioned in the Bible.
 We know her name from the apocryphal writings of the second century.
 Both Mary and Ann are shown barefoot.
 St. Ann, with hand raised, is portrayed teaching her daughter.
 Mary, with flowers in her hair, looks respectfully toward her mother.